 In today’s episode, Ryan talks with TSgt Stephanie Satinsky to discuss the Health Professions Scholarship Program (HPSP).
 Stephanie is the Air Force HPSP recruiter for the New England area.
 Ryan could have gone through this topic by himself, but he wanted to bring in someone who can discuss the program as it is at the present moment.

-Today, she talks about what the HPSP is all aobut, what the Air Force is looking for during the application process, the minimum scores involved, the maximum age, money involved, and everything in between.
+Today, Stephanie talks about what the HPSP is all about, what the Air Force is looking for during the application process, the minimum scores involved, the maximum age, the money involved, and everything in between.

-And by the way, know that the three services – Air Force, Army, and Navy – all offer scholarship under the same Department of Defense (DOD) guidance with some variations on what each service offers for the scholarship.
-If you are interested in the scholarship, or even just starting to gather some information, please take a listen.
+And by the way, know that the Air Force, Army, and Navy all offer scholarships under the same Department of Defense (DOD) guidance with some variations on what each service offers.
+If you are interested in the scholarship, or even just starting to gather some information, please take a listen above!

-- To the Air Force – growing their own physicians and forecast their healthcare network
+- Benefits to the Air Force: Educating their own physicians and forecasting their healthcare network

-- To medical students – Relieves them of the financial burden of medical school
+- Benefits to medical students: Relieving them of the financial burden of medical school

 - Monthly stipend

 - Books and fees

 [Related episode: National Health Service Corps Scholarship Info]

 Obligations for Recipients of HPSP Scholarships